andrewjacobson5/CS-Price-Checker/README.md

 ## About
 Simple python program that checks the price of a skin from the Steam market. <br>
-Currently only supports gun skins, will add knives and gloves soon.
+Supports gun skins (Stattrack) and knife skins.
+Does not support stattrack knives right now.